Council President's COVID-19 Resources

 U.S. Department of Labor: Information on Fair Labor Standards Act and job-protected leave under the Family and Medical Leave Act: https://www.dol.gov/agencies/whd/pandemic

 The Baltimore Development Corporation is coordinating with city and state agencies & the federal government to identify resources available for businesses.
-Let them know how you are being affected by taking their business impact survey: bit.ly/2wc7hXG
+You can find resources that are available to small businesses in Baltimore City on the Small Business Resource Center webpage.

 Maryland Healthy Working Families Act: The Maryland Department of Labor’s Division of Labor and Industry enforces the Maryland Healthy Working Families Act, also known as safe and sick leave, which may be useful for employees who need to take off from work due to COVID-19.
 To learn more about the law, email firstname.lastname@example.org or call 410-767-3252.